charles-e/new-c2lem/src/books/_BIP/The Pillow Book.md

 * <span meta="44.4@2025-08-11T04:24:51.498Z"></span> “[144] Endearingly lovely things – A baby’s face painted on a gourd.
 A sparrow coming fluttering down to the nest when her babies are cheeping for her.
 ”

+* <span meta="48.7@2025-08-17T17:59:06.083Z"></span> “[172]* One day in the ninth month, at a certain place, a gentleman who, though not exactly a court noble, was renowned at that time as a man of marvellous charm, taste and sensibility, pays a visit to Lady Someone.
+Dawn is breaking, thick mists diffuse the light of a glorious moon, and he bends all his powers to the task of producing words that will leave her heart aglow with memories of their night together.
+Ah, now he departs – she sits on and on, gazing into the distance after him.
+A scene of inexpressibly resonant beauty.”

+* <span meta="48.7@2025-08-17T18:00:20.311Z"></span> “He makes as if to go on his way, but surreptitiously turns and retraces his steps to secrete himself by the lattice fence.
+Seeing her deep reluctance to rise and leave, he bethinks himself to say something further to her of what is in his heart, but now he hears her murmur softly to herself the lines:
+‘though there in the dawn sky
+the moon hangs bright’.
+1
+The woman he gazes at in secret is bending forward, so that her hair falls away from her head and hangs perhaps six inches before her face.
+It glows there like a candle, borrowing added light from the moonlight, and in astonishment at the sight the man chooses this moment to slip quietly away.
+2
+This was a tale that someone told.”

+* <span meta="49.2@2025-08-17T18:04:08.186Z"></span> How do they know anything is a _chinese_ poem?

+* <span meta="51@2025-08-17T19:13:39.123Z"></span> “It’s engaging to witness some very attractive young lady of eighteen or nineteen, with a beautiful sleek head of hair hanging the length of her back, wonderfully thick at the ends, a lovely plump figure and very pale face, who is suffering from a terrible toothache.
+She sits there, hand pressed to her bright red cheek, quite unaware that her side-locks are all sodden from weeping.”